Hotel Roanoke: History

 In 1983, employees of Hotel Roanoke went on strike for 6 months after union negotiations broke down.
-After the strike was concluded, the hotel refused to recall 36 of the striking workers but was ordered to reinstate them when the National Labor Relation Board found that their dismissal violated labor law.
+After the strike was concluded, the hotel refused to recall 36 of the striking workers but was ordered to reinstate them when the National Labor Relations Board found that their dismissal violated labor law.

-In 1989, Norfolk Southern deeded the Hotel Roanoke to the Virginia Polytechnic Institute and State University (Virginia Tech) for $65,000 (USD).
+In 1989, Norfolk Southern deeded the Hotel Roanoke to the Virginia Polytechnic Institute and State University (Virginia Tech) for US$65,000.
 After the flag lowering ceremony on November 30, the hotel was closed.
 Sale of the contents began and continued for 17 days.

 In 1992, the "Renew Roanoke" campaign was launched to raise enough money to reopen the hotel.
 Virginia Tech had set a deadline of December 31, 1992 to have enough money.
 By late fall, the campaign was still short $6 million.
 In an unprecedented Christmas-time fundraiser, the campaign succeeded, raising $5.006 million.
 Norfolk Southern then donated an additional $2 million; 30 times what it received for the hotel.
 The Hotel Roanoke was completely remodeled and restored at a cost of $28 million and a new $13 million conference center was built directly adjacent.
 A pedestrian bridge was also constructed over Norfolk Southern's railroad tracks to link the hotel and conference center to downtown Roanoke near the Wachovia Tower.
 The Hotel Roanoke reopened on April 3, 1995, managed by the DoubleTree chain.

-On February 28, 2016, The Hotel Roanoke & Conference Center transferred within Hilton from the DoubleTree to the Curio Collection by Hilton brand.
+On 28 February 2016, The Hotel Roanoke & Conference Center transferred within Hilton from the DoubleTree to the Curio Collection by Hilton brand.